-Stacked with pace, power and an irrepressible personality, Natasha Kai emerged as one of the most exciting players in women’s soccer before stepping away from the limelight over four years ago.
-Now the time has come for the Olympic gold medal-winning U.S. forward to return to the professional game and to familiar surroundings with New Jersey’s Sky Blue FC, and there are no plans to do it quietly.
+Stacked with irrepressible personality, Natasha Kai emerged as one of the most exciting players in women’s soccer before stepping away from the limelight over four years ago.
+Now the time has come for the Olympic gold medal-winning U.S. forward to return to both the professional game and familiar surroundings, and there are no plans to do it quietly.

 For every player who has successfully hit their profession’s higher reaches, you can be sure that they share some fundamental qualities with their peers.
 Each one, however, has walked their own path to be where they are, and that is particularly apt when it comes to Tasha Kai.